 An exception to this policy exists as it relates to immunization records.
-The current provincial policy states that within the province of Newfoundland and Labrador, individuals are entitled to a copy of their own immunization record without submitting a written request for this information.

-iii) Mandatory and Discretionary Refusal to Disclose Access to the Record a) Mandatory
+The current provincial policy states that within the province of Newfoundland and Labrador, individuals are entitled to a copy of their own immunization record without submitting a written request for this information iii) Mandatory and Discretionary Refusal to Disclose Access to the Record

-In reviewing the client/patient/resident request to access his/her record, the employee and respective manager may discuss the request and information to be disclosed, particularly in cases that are not routine disclosures of information in that particular unit/department/program/service.
+In reviewing the client/patient/resident request to access his/her record, the employee and respective manager may discuss the request and decide whether or not the disclosure of the information is appropriate and whether or not the information will be disclosed, particularly in cases that are not routine disclosures of information in that particular unit/department/program/service.

-Where the client/patient/resident is refused access to his/her record of personal health information as outlined in this section of the policy, in consultation with the Regional Manager Information Access and Privacy or designate, employees must inform the individual in writing that the request is refused as well as the reason for the refusal.
+Where the client/patient/resident is refused access to his/her record of personal health information as outlined in this section of the policy, employees must inform the individual in writing that the request is refused as well as the reason for the refusal.
+Employees must also inform the individual that they may submit an Access to Information Request under the Access to Information and Protection of Privacy Act (ATIPPA).
+Please also refer to policy Access to Information and Protection of Privacy Act (9-02-50).